petrihakkinen/f/README.md

 # f

-f is a Forth interpreter that can be used as a commandline calculator on Unix-like shells.
+f is a Forth interpreter that can be used as a command line calculator on Unix-like shells.

 Features: